xzrderek/ml-b-nmep-hw1/WORKSHEET.md

 ## 4.1 How many parameters does AlexNet have?
 How does it compare to LeNet?
 With the same batch size, how much memory do LeNet and AlexNet take up while training?
 > (hint: use `gpuststat`)

-`Lenet has 0.099276 M parameters and 1.1 GB memory used; AlexNet has 57.82324 M parameters and 2.4 GB memory used.`
+Lenet has 0.099276 M parameters and 1.1 GB memory.
+AlexNet has 57.82324 M parameters and 2.4 GB memory.

 ## 4.2 Train AlexNet on CIFAR10.
 What accuracy do you get?